 - Results speak for themselves; our Zimbabwe schools program yielded 100% GCSE level exam results in computer studies within 2 years of the program starting given the enthusiasm of teachers & headteachers.

 - "African schools on line" thus far has benefited 100,000+ thousand children in Zimbabwe alone"

 It's not all about Computers.
 CfC responds to the wider needs in areas of operation; including Health, Water, Farming, AID, Social Enterprise projects

 Please Note: Computers for Charities undertakes a vetting process with all new enquiries.
 Requiring a country site visit, Organisation skills and people analysis before offers of support can be provided.

 It requires a plan:

-Billions of pounds of finance and equipment have been expended through wide ranging ICT / School projects by eminent institutions.
-Unaudited, short lived and unsustainable.
+Billions of pounds of finance and equipment have been expended thus far through wide ranging ICT / School initiatives from eminent institutions.
+Frankly Unaudited, Short lived and totally Unsustainable.

-Failure is a harsh word, breakdown of such projects is due to varying factors.
+Failure is a harsh word, breakdown of such projects comes from varying factors.
 However, experience suggests the common key for failure is lack of ownership & limited Vision.

-- From this scenario CfC developed a grass roots model, which strangely has proven to be highly successful.
+- From such a scenario CfC developed this simplified grass roots model, which strangely has proven to be highly successful.